thehydroimpulse/hydrocodedesign/_posts/2014-04-02-higher-kinded-types.md

 For the most part, most of these concepts are almost strictly exclusive in functional languages like Scala or Haskell (You can hack yourself some Monads with lots of C++ templates, if you wish), but imagine having these powerful primitives in a *systems* language!

+I'll be following up on this blog post the focuses on proper examples, specifically for Rust, and the advantages of it.

 Resources: